 The Wonderful Wizard of Oz by L. Frank Baum was originally published in 1900.
-When Central Library opened in 1917 this is what the book looked like then.
 After more than 100 years it is still a favorite!
 It’s a classic.
 That means it has stayed popular for a long time.
 100 years is definitely a long time!
-Listed below are 15 classic children’s books that were on the library shelves in 1917 and are still favorites on the library shelves in 2017.
+Listed below are 15 classic children’s books that were on the library shelves in the early 1900s when Central Library was built.
+These books are STILL favorites on our library shelves today!

-The book covers on the left show you what the books looked like in 1917.
+In the list below, the book covers on the left show you what the books looked like 100 years ago.
 Click on one of the old book jackets to read the book online.
 You don’t even need to wait to check it out.
 These books are part of the public domain.
 Public domain means that since these books were published before 1923, they are not subject to copyright.
 That means you can read them for free!

 The book covers on the right show you what the books look like today.
 Click on one of these newer versions to see it in the computer catalog.
-You can place a hold there with your library card if you would like to read it.
+You can place a hold there with your IndyPL library card if you would like to read it.
 For most of the newer versions just the cover and maybe the illustrations have changed, but for some of them the story has been changed a little to either reflect the times or tell the story in a new way.
 Try Matt Phelan’s Snow White.
-It’s a graphic novel version that is really good!
+It’s a graphic novel version of the traditional Snow White story that is really good!

-You can find even MORE classic books for kids to read for free at indyPL Kids’: Staying Power – 50 Classic Kids’ Books, Read.gov: Classic Books and at The International Children’s Digital Library.
+You can find even MORE classic books for kids to read for free at:

 Alice’s Adventures in Wonderland – Offers the classic tale about a young girl who goes on a fantastical trip after falling into a deep hole where she meets a cast of weird and wonderful creatures along the way.